Follow our cybersecurity analyst curriculum

 • Using cryptography to protect data confidentiality.

-Afternoon: Securing communications and data
+Afternoon: Secure communications and data

 • Cryptographic key management: Storage, distribution, and revocation.

-Day 6: Penetration Testing and Security Auditing
+Day 6: Penetration and Security Audit Tests

-Morning: Introduction to penetration testing
+Morning: Introduction to the penetration test

-• Legislation and ethics of penetration testing.
+• Legislation and ethics of penetration test.

-Afternoon: Security auditing
+Afternoon: Security audit

-Day 7: Securing Applications and Databases
+Day 7: Secure Applications and Databases

 Afternoon: Database security